Wallace Lawler: Community politics

 Political commentators and historians of the Liberal Party usually agree that the development of community politics proved a major stimulus in reviving the political and electoral fortunes of the Liberal Party after 1970 and that the techniques of community politics were used to good electoral effects across Britain but especially in the city of Liverpool and other urban centres.

 The Liberal Party Assembly at Eastbourne in 1970 adopted community politics as an electoral and philosophical approach, declaring that ‘Our role as political activists is to help and organise people in communities to take and use power, to use our political skills to redress grievances; and to represent people at all levels of the political structure."
 Stuart Mole commented that "The techniques of community politics had first been fashioned in the Newtown area of Birmingham by Wallace Lawler".
-This was appropriate according to one historian of the Liberal Party because of community politics’ curious echoes of tactics used by Joseph Chamberlain and Francis Schnadhorst to build up Liberal support in Birmingham almost a century earlier.
+This was appropriate according to one historian of the Liberal Party because of the curious echoes in community politics of tactics used by Joseph Chamberlain and Francis Schnadhorst to build up Liberal support in Birmingham almost a century earlier.

 As one political scientist has commented, "In fact community organisation in Britain was not pioneered by new social movements but by the Liberal Party in Birmingham.
 Its leader in the 1960s, Wallace Lawler, placed a high priority on organisation in the localities."

+Death and legacy

+Wallace Lawler died on 28 September 1972.

+In an obituary in the Birmingham Post, John Falding wrote inter alia that "Ald.
+Lawler. who was aged 60, brought into every-day usage a medical term hypothermia, the often fatal falling-off of body temperature among old people unable to afford adequate heating, and he took action to investigate and prevent the condition."